thynson/kafka-pipeline/README.md

 `ConsumerGroup` from [kafka-node] that helps you managing message offsets in correct way.

+## Design notes

-The basic idea behind this library is separate consume progress and offset commit into two [Transform] stream.
+The basic idea behind this library is separate consume progress and offset commit into two [Transform] stream, namely `ConsumeTransformStream` and `CommitTransformStream`, messages will be consumed by `ConsumeTransformStream` by invoking a specified callback within a specified concurrency limit.
+And, `ConsumeTransformStream` will yield all received messages in the same order to `CommitTransformStream` when all the condition following are met:

+1. the message itself has been consumed

+2. all predecessor message in the same partition have been consumed

+While the `CommitTransformStream` remember the latest offset of each partitions and topics, commit them repeatedly in a specified interval as well as the time when the consumer is rebalanced or closed.

 While this idea is originate from `ConsumerGroupStream` from [kafka-node], it's buggy when you try to use it with offset being managed by yourself, which prevents you from implementing a reliable message consumer meets guarantee that each message should be